 I’ve got that spring feeling.
-The days are longer the weather is warmer and whilst on my morning run I often spot cute rabbits and baby bunnies.
-With Easter just around the corner I thought it would be fun to curate a collection of vintage Easter Bunny pictures and rabbit illustrations.
+The days are longer, the weather is warmer, and whilst on my morning run, I often spot cute rabbits and baby bunnies.
+With Easter just around the corner, I thought curating a collection of vintage Easter Bunny pictures and rabbit illustrations would be fun.

-Rabbits and hares are a very popular symbol for spring.
-They are a symbol of fertility due to their ability to give birth to several litters of bunnies in a year.
+- Rabbits and hares are prevalent symbols for spring.
+They symbolise fertility because they can birth several litters of bunnies yearly.

 - Rabbits make popular pets; there are 305 species of domesticated rabbits.
 Male rabbits are called bucks, and female rabbits are called does.

-Hares and rabbits although from the same family Leporidae they are different species.
-As well as being larger and having bigger ears the main difference between hares and rabbits is with their young.
+- Although from the same family, Leporidae, horses and rabbits are different species.
+As well as being larger and having bigger ears, the main difference between hares and rabbits is with their young.

-The bunny rabbit has over the centuries been a source of artistic inspiration.
+The bunny rabbit has, over the centuries, been a source of artistic inspiration.
 From Beatrix Potters, Peter Rabbit and Benjamen Bunny to Lewis Carrols White Rabbit and March Hare from “Alice In Wonderland”.
 Not forgetting our family favourite, the Nutbrown Hares from “Guess How Much I Love You”.

 The following images are a mixture of vintage Easter bunny pictures and lovely old rabbit and hare illustrations and prints.
 They are all in the public domain and free to download.

 Click on the title to download the rabbit and vintage Easter bunny pictures.
 The rabbit or bunny image should open as a new tab in your browser.

 Vintage Bunny, Rabbit And Hare Illustrations From Literature

-This first collection of vintage Easter bunny pictures are actually illustrations of famous bunnies, rabbits and hares from literature.
+This first collection of vintage Easter bunny pictures is illustrations of famous bunnies, rabbits and hares from literature.

 This lovely illustration is from the Beatrix Potter book “The Tale of Benjamin Bunny”.
 It shows Peter Rabbit and Benjamin Bunny collecting onions for Mrs Rabbit.

-This wonderful vintage bunny picture is from the Beatrix Potter book “The Tale of The Flopsy Bunnies”, her third book in the Peter Rabbit series.
+This fabulous vintage bunny picture is from the Beatrix Potter book “The Tale of The Flopsy Bunnies”, her third book in the Peter Rabbit series.

 More of Peter Rabbits and Flopsy’s little bunnies.
 From the Beatrix Potter book “The Tale of The Flopsy Bunnies”.